XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ### WebSocket API ###

-If you are looking to try out some methods on the Ripple Consensus Ledger, you can skip writing your own WebSocket code and go straight to using the API at the [Ripple WebSocket API Tool](ripple-api-tool.html).
+If you are looking to try out some methods on the XRP Ledger, you can skip writing your own WebSocket code and go straight to using the API at the [Ripple WebSocket API Tool](ripple-api-tool.html).
 Later on, when you want to connect to your own `rippled` server, you can [build your own client in the browser](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications) or [in Node.js](https://www.npmjs.com/package/ws).

 #### Request Formatting ####